g-a-borrero/cosmos/Skills/Sneaking/index.md

 # Sneaking

-Being able to operate without being caught is a key component to thriving in not-well-to-do areas.
+Being able to operate without being caught is a key component to thriving in not-so-great scenarios.

 ## Stealth?
 Camouflage?
 Something else?